codingwithsasquatch/serverless_ninjas_workshop/9-Serverless_Challenges/devopschallenges.md

 ## Challenge 1.
 Building your local environment

-As your success of the serverless architecture adoption, several people is joining your team.
+Your project is getting very successful and popular, so new people are joining your team.
-You need to have separate development environment with your colleague to develop in parallel.
+You need to create separate development environments to develop in parallel with your colleagues.

 ### Requirement

  You need to setup your local development environment on your PC.
-You can choose C# or Javascript
+You can choose to setup C# or Javascript based environment.

 ### Success criteria

-* You can run your function locally using Storage Emulator
+* You can run your function locally using Storage Emulator.
-* You can debug your function locally with a break point
+* You can debug your function locally with a break point.
-* You can push your function to the Azure
+* You can deploy your function to the Azure.

 ### Reference